-Studies have also demonstrated that the Phoenicians were among the very first to endorse Christianity.
+Studies have shown that Phoenicians were among the very first to adopt Christianity.

 Churches and monasteries were built across the land, and many of these ancient priories stand to tell stories of faith, resilience, resistance, survival, heritage, legacy, and even martyrdom.